-Managing a business is more than stating what you plan on doing; you also have to act on those plans so your business can experience the results.
+Managing a business is more than stating what you plan on doing; you must act on those plans so your business can experience the results.
 The problem is that MSPs know you lack the skills to assess their performance.
-If no one in your company knows how to manage the performance of your MSP proactively, this oversight impacts your business.
+If no one in your company knows how to proactively manage your MSP’s performance, this oversight impacts your business.

-Many problems result from poor execution, including negligence, missed goals, a lack of knowledge regarding completed tasks, and how projects are draining resources.
+Many problems result from poor execution, including negligence, missed goals, a lack of knowledge regarding completed tasks, and how projects drain resources.
 Make sure your team focuses on executing the actions needed to complete initiatives so you can make moves within your business.

 Let’s Get Your Business Going

-With an improved understanding of how to reduce oversight and boost accountability, making progress on building up your business with fewer errors is less complicated.
+With an improved understanding of reducing oversight and boosting accountability, making progress on building up your business with fewer errors is less complicated.
 That said, accountability is only the tip of the iceberg; you’re going to need to take extra steps to continue growing and expanding your company.

 Our mutual purpose is to protect all stakeholders from harm; we are not an MSP.